ykotseruba/attention_and_driving/README.md

 # Attention and driving

-This is a repository holding information on papers that were used for writing the report on ["Behavioral research and practical models of drivers' attention"](https://arxiv.org/pdf/2104.05677.pdf).
+Here you can find papers and meta-data that were used for writing the report on ["Behavioral research and practical models of drivers' attention"](https://arxiv.org/pdf/2104.05677.pdf).
 The repository contains ~200 behavioral and ~100 practical papers published since 2010 where drivers' gaze allocation is explicitly measured (e.g. via an eye-tracker) or used in some relevant practical application (e.g. driver monitoring).

-# Links to data
+The repository will be regularly updated with new papers.

+# Data in interactive tables

 * [Behavioral research](https://ykotseruba.github.io/attention_and_driving/behavioral_studies.html)
 * [Practical research](https://ykotseruba.github.io/attention_and_driving/practical_scene_gaze.html)
 * [Datasets](https://ykotseruba.github.io/attention_and_driving/datasets_datasets.html)
 * [Surveys](https://ykotseruba.github.io/attention_and_driving/surveys_surveys.html)

+# Data in Excel spreadsheets
-The tables are also available for download in Excel format from `spreadsheets` folder.
+Download from the `spreadsheets` folder.

-Descriptions of the folder contents is given below
+# What is in the tables

 ## Behavioral research